sbissantz/rarp/git.md

 ```

 Now it's time to create a repo(sitory).
 You can talk to Robert very definitely:
 'Robert, use git to initialize a repository'.
-In code-ish:
+In code-ish this reads as:

 ```
 git init